Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Literature Review

+VFA-based policies approximate the impact of decisions now on the future through a statistical approximation of the value of being in a downstream state. \cite{schneider2015optimization} use ADP to optimize battery charging across a network of electric vehicle battery swap stations.
+Stochastic dual dynamic programming (SDDP) is a variant of ADP used for stochastic linear programs that has been applied to hydroelectric storage problems \citep{pereira1991multi, philpott2008convergence, shapiro2011analysis}.
+In this formulation, the stochastics involved are assumed to exhibit stage-wise (or intertemporal) independence.
+Other multistage stochastic programming algorithms such as the cut sharing algorithm from \cite{infanger1996cut} relax this assumption, allowing for interstage dependency.

-A similar ADDP approach is employed in \cite{lohndorf2015optimal} to valuate natural gas storage and futures trading with a high dimensional price process.
-ADDP's ability to accommodate interstage dependency in the stochastics is leveraged as forward prices are modeled as a multivariate geometric Brownian motion (MGBM) (a first-order Markov model), approximated by a lattice in which state transition probabilities are carefully tuned through lattice quantization learning when discretized for use with ADDP.
-Discrete approximations of the MGBM model for futures prices are used again in both \cite{lai2010approximate} and \cite{nadarajah2015relaxations} in which the management of commodity storage (such as natural gas) is considered.
+An alternative approach for incorporating interstage dependencies is approximate dual dynamic programming (ADDP) which is used to optimize bidding and storage decisions in a hydro storage system in \cite{lohndorf2013optimizing}. \cite{lohndorf2015optimal} use ADDP to value natural gas storage and future trading, capturing interstage dependency by modeling forward prices as a discretized multivariate geometric Brownian motion (MGBM).

+The MGBM model for futures prices is seen again in both \cite{lai2010approximate} and \cite{nadarajah2015relaxations} in which the management of commodity storage (such as natural gas) is considered.
 In \cite{lai2010approximate}, a novel forward ADP approach to valuating natural gas storage is used to benchmark commonly used heuristic valuation methods.
 In \cite{nadarajah2015relaxations}, VFAs for states in a commodity storage MDP are found using relaxations of approximate linear programs.
 While these gas storage problems are related to our battery storage problem, they are concerned with much longer time steps and optimization horizons (months to years) and experience different sources of uncertainty.